cobinrox/wapSetUp/README.md

 IP if defferent than the default value of `192.168.42.1`

 4) Execute the `0_install.sh` script *AS SUDO*.
-This will download and install hostapd and isc-dhsc-server.
+This will download and install hostapd and isc-dhcp-server.

 5) Repeat for scripts 1 through 6.
-These will set up/configure hostapd and isc-dhsc-server.
+These will set up/configure hostapd and isc-dhcp-server.
 The pi should now be broadcasting the SSID.

 6) After script 6, test to see if you can connect to your pi's wireless access point